Kelsey is a PhD candidate, adjunct instructor, and instructional designer from Boston currently living in Chicago.

 Since 2016, Kelsey has taught writing and literature courses focused on adaptation, film, theatre, television, gender, and queer studies.
-Her teaching uses in-classroom performance and film adaptation to empower students to engage critically and creatively with course texts.
+Her teaching uses in-classroom performance and adaptation assignments to empower students to engage critically and creatively with course texts.

-Kelsey is also an actor, writer, and filmmaker with training from the Neighborhood Playhouse, the Royal Academy of Dramatic Art, Maine Media Workshops, HB Studio, Upright Citizens Brigade, and the Second City.
-As a scholar-practitioner specializing in short-form comedy screenwriting, she seeks to trouble the boundaries between scholarly analysis and creative practice, primarily through short-form comedy scripts that explore challenges in queer female representation.
+Kelsey is also an actor and comedy writer with training from the Neighborhood Playhouse, the Royal Academy of Dramatic Art, Maine Media Workshops, HB Studio, Upright Citizens Brigade, and the Second City.
+As a scholar-practitioner specializing in short-form comedy screenwriting, she seeks to trouble the boundaries between scholarly analysis and creative practice through critically engaged queer-feminist adaptations of literary texts.

 Educational Development and Instructional Design

-Kelsey currently works as a learning technology assistant at BC’s Center for Teaching Excellence, where she provides consultations and workshops to help faculty better connect with their students through educational technology.
-She works with technologies for video communication (Zoom, Panopto) and collaborative annotation (Perusall) that help to facilitate authentic communication between instructors and students in virtual teaching spaces.
+Kelsey currently works as an instructional designer at Boston College’s Center for Teaching Excellence, where she provides consultations and workshops to help faculty better connect with their students through educational technology.
+She works with technologies for video communication (Zoom, Panopto) and collaborative reading/writing (Perusall, Google Docs, Jamboard) that help to facilitate authentic communication between instructors and students in virtual teaching spaces.
 Her pedagogical interests include the science of emotion, creative pedagogy, and inclusive course design.